Lachlan Skipworth

 Lachlan Skipworth (born 1982) is an Australian composer based in Perth, Western Australia.

-His works span across orchestral, chamber, vocal and experimental music and is heavily influenced by the Japanese shakuhachi and the honkyoku aesthetic.
+His works span across orchestral, chamber, vocal and experimental music and they are influenced by the Japanese shakuhachi and the honkyoku aesthetic.

 Skipworth co-founded the new music ensemble Intercurrent in 2015, along with percussionist Louise Devenish, pianist Emily Green-Armytage and clarinettist Ashley William Smith.
 He also founded the chamber music collective Cygnus Arioso with his wife, violinist Akiko Miyazawa.
 Both ensembles are based in Perth, Western Australia.

 Education

 Skipworth played in a wind quintet in high school, which introduced him to chamber music.

 Skipworth studied at the University of Western Australia, earning a Bachelor of Music Education at the UWA Conservatorium of Music, where he studied with composers Roger Smalley and Iain Grandage and wrote his first serious compositions.

 He traveled to Japan to learn shakuhachi for three years.
 Skipworth's main shakuhachi teachers were the revered masters Kakizakai Kaoru and Yokoyama Katsuya, and has been mentored by shakuhachi grand master Riley Lee.

 In 2008, he moved to Sydney, New South Wales to study at the Sydney Conservatorium of Music (M.Mus., Ph.D.) and studied with Anne Boyd.
-Between 2010 and 2011, he spent two semesters in Germany undertaking a kontaktstudium at the Freiburg Hochschule fur Musik with composer and clarinettist Jorg Widmann.
+Between 2010 and 2011, he spent two semesters in Germany undertaking a kontaktstudium at the Freiburg Hochschule fur Musik with composer and clarinettist Jörg Widmann.
 Skipworth graduated with a Ph.D. in composition in December 2016.